safespring/cloud-BaaS/API.md

 - access\_key\_id: (generated)
 - secret\_access\_key: (only readable upon creation)
 - description: key description
-- impersonator : set if user is allowed to impersonate other users
+- impersonator : set if key may be used to impersonate other users

 #### Create new API key